 What To Do If You’ve Been Fired Due To Your Disability?

-Once you enlist the help of an unjust termination at work lawyer Los Angeles, it's time to file a discrimination charge.
+Once you enlist the help of a lawyer, it’s time to file a discrimination charge.
 Before you can legally sue your employer for disability discrimination in the workplace, you first must file a discrimination charge with a local government agency.
 This agency is the Equal Employment Opportunity Commission or EEOC.
 This federal agency is uniquely in charge of enforcing the ADA laws.

 When you sue your former employer for wrongful termination due to your disability, there are various types of damages that you can collect.
 While, in the ideal situation, your former employer would be required to reinstate you, that’s typically not feasible.
 Rather, you’ll be awarded monetary damages.
 These include: